kaaengine/kaa/docs/tutorial/part03.rst

 The game will be a top-down shooter with 3 weapons: machine gun, grenade launcher and force gun (will shoot non-lethal bullets which will push enemies away) and one type of enemy (a zombie).
 Enemies will have a basic AI with two behavior patterns: walk towards the player or just walk towards randomly selected point.
-We will implement some animations such as explosions of blood splatters.
+We will implement some animations such as explosions and blood splatters.
 We'll use kaa's physics system to detect collisions between bullets and enemies as well as between characters in the game (player and enemies).
-We'll use some sound effects and music for a better experience.
+We'll add some sound effects and music for a better experience.
 We will also learn how to draw text and how to control a camera.
 Finally, we'll learn how to add more scenes, such as main screen or pause screen and how to switch between them.